 - The Student and Exchange Visitor Program (SEVP) is committed to providing effective and efficient support to our stakeholders.
 To enhance customer support and better address stakeholder questions, the SEVP Response Center (SRC) and Student and Exchange Visitor Information System (SEVIS) Help Desk merged support functions into a single location in the Washington, D.C. area.
-We are fully committed to answering stakeholder questions and appreciate your patience during this transition. - Recently, we experienced a higher than normal call volume, and stakeholders may have faced extended wait times due to the response center merge.
-In February 2015, the SRC and SEVIS Help Desk received more than 9,000 calls, a 22 percent increase from February 2014. - In an effort to address the extended wait times, the SRC recently made adjustments to staffing levels and the configuration of the phone system to allow for more efficient routing of calls to representatives. - We would like to thank you for your patience during this transition, and remind you to review resources available on Study in the States and ICE.gov/SEVP for answers to frequently asked questions. - The SRC and SEVIS Help Desk are happy to report that as of February 2015: - Ninety-three percent of all SEVIS Help Desk tickets reported by phone were resolved within 24 hours, and - Ninety-five percent of all SEVIS Help Desk tickets reported via email were resolved within 24 hours. - The SRC and the SEVIS Help Desk permanently extended their hours from 7 a.m. to 8 p.m.
+We are fully committed to answering stakeholder questions and appreciate your patience during this transition. - Recently, we experienced a higher than normal call volume and stakeholders may have faced extended wait times due to the merge.
+In May 2015, the SRC received more than 15,415 calls. - To address the extended wait times, the SRC recently made adjustments to staffing levels and the configuration of the phone system to allow for more efficient routing of calls to representatives. - The SRC is happy to report that as of May 2015: - Ninety-seven percent of all tickets reported by phone were resolved within 24 hours, and - Ninety-six percent of all tickets reported via email were resolved within 24 hours. - The SRC permanently adjusted its hours from 8 a.m. to 8 p.m.
 Eastern Time to support stakeholder inquiries.
-Stakeholders can continue to email questions and comments to SEVP@ice.dhs.gov. - The SRC and SEVIS Help Desk have several enhancements planned to provide additional avenues for stakeholders to contact the SRC or SEVIS Help Desk.
-In the next two years, stakeholders can look forward to: - A chat feature to provide immediate responses to stakeholder inquiries; - A hold in place (call back feature) that allows stakeholders the option to receive a call from the next available SEVP service representative during busy periods without losing their place in the queue; and - A first-level option for password resets that allows stakeholders to connect with a first-level SEVP service representative within seconds. - To assist stakeholders during this period of heavy call volume, the SRC and SEVIS Help Desk would like to offer the following tips for stakeholders with questions:

-Tip Number One: Check Study in the States and ICE.gov/SEVP
+Stakeholders can continue to email general and casespecific questions and comments to SEVP@ice.dhs.gov, and technical questions to SEVISHelpDesk@ice.dhs.gov. - The SRC has several enhancements planned to provide additional avenues for stakeholder support.
+In the next two years, stakeholders can look forward to: - A chat feature to provide immediate responses to stakeholder inquiries; - A hold in place, call back feature, that allows stakeholders the option to receive a call from the next available SEVP service representative during busy periods without losing their place in the queue; and - A first-level option for password resets that allows stakeholders to connect with a first-level SEVP service representative within seconds. - To assist stakeholders during this period of heavy call volume, the SRC would like to offer the following tips for stakeholders with questions: - Tip Number One: Check Study in the States and ICE.gov/SEVP - If you are experiencing an extended wait time, we encourage stakeholders to review resources available on Study in the States and ICE.gov/SEVP for answers to frequently asked questions.

-- If you are experiencing an extended wait time, we encourage stakeholders to review resources available on Study in the States and ICE.gov/SEVP for answers to frequently asked questions. - Stakeholders with general questions concerning SEVIS or the international student process can use the "Ask a Question" feature on Study in the States.
-This resource can help to find answers to commonly asked questions by students and schools. - Our website at ICE.gov/SEVP contains detailed information on SEVP policy and regulation, in addition to SEVIS reporting requirements.
+- Stakeholders with general questions concerning SEVIS or the international student process can use the "Ask a Question" feature on Study in the States.
+This resource can help find answers to commonly asked questions by students and schools. - Our website at ICE.gov/SEVP contains detailed information on SEVP policy and regulation, in addition to SEVIS reporting requirements.